jasminestudios/jasminestudios.github.io/vimlike/test.md

 * (Note) Refer **diagnosis** of the claim
 * (Rule) **Diagnosis** must not be included in *General Exclusion* in *Appendix*.
 If **diagnosis** falls within *General Exclusion*, it fails the validation.
 > **Example**
-> * If *weekly indemnity* is covered and MC shows unfit for work and school for X days, it passes the validation.
+> If *weekly indemnity* is covered and MC shows unfit for work and school for X days, it passes the validation.
-> * If claim includes outpatient and inpatient treatment for accident injury (within 365 days) but medical reimbursement is not covered, it fails the validation.
+> If claim includes outpatient and inpatient treatment for accident injury (within 365 days) but medical reimbursement is not covered, it fails the validation.

+#### Step 4.
+Underwriting exclusions
+* (Note) Refer the *exclusion remarks*. e.g. right hand and left knee, loss of hearing
+* (Note) Ignore *exclusion codes* and *description* of *IL*
+* (Rule) If *exclusion* applies to the claimed benefit type, if fails the validation.

+#### Step 5.
+Accident date validity
+* (Rule) *Accident date* must be before *paid to date*

+#### Step 6.
+Coverage amount

 ### 4. Verify dispatch address
+* (Rule) If *postcode* starts with "UD", it fails the validation and recommend address update

+### 5. Blacklist
+* (Rule) If *blacklist indicator* is "+", medical report must be included in the documents submitted in the claim.
+If not, it fails the validation and recommends requesting medical report from customer.
+If medical report was submitted, perform *Section 3 Supporting Document Validation*

-### 5. Verify barred hospital
+### 6. Verify barred hospital
+* (Note) Refer *category* of the barred hospital verification
+* (Rule) If *category* is "1", it fails validation.
+* (Rule) If *category* is "2", it fails validation.
+* (Rule) If *category* is "3", medical report must be included in the documents submitted in the claim.
+If not, it fails the validation and recommends requesting medical report from customer.
+If medical report was submitted, perform *Section 3 Supporting Document Validation*
+* (Rule) If *category* is "4", TCM questionnaire must be included in the documents submitted in the claim.
+If not, it fails the validation and recommends requesting TCM questionnaire from customer.
+If TCM questionnaire was submitted, perform *Section 3 Supporting Document Validation*

-### 6. Validate passerby
+### 7. Validate passerby
-### 7. Verify doctor and clinic
+### 8. Verify doctor and clinic